 And then three weeks in, on the eve of my birthday weekend (hi 35!!) he was gone.
 I’d been ghosted.
 My last text was “everything okay?” as I’d felt he’d been more distant the past couple days in his comms.
 And I didn’t get a reply.
 I called the next day thinking that maybe he’d gone to sleep early--nothing.
 The next day - my birthday - I sent a text telling him how hurt and disappointed I was at the way things had turned out - still no reply.

-Basically, the feeling of being ghosted is a real bitch, but I’ve bounced back really, really quickly thanks to some of my core physical, emotional and spiritual practices, and I want to share them with you.
+The feeling of being ghosted is a real bitch, particularly if like me you have shadow around rejection and abandonment.
+I’ve been able to navigate this situation gently thanks to my core physical, emotional and spiritual practices, and I want to share them with you here.

 Very much easier said than done.
 Immediately our wounded ego mind jumps to what we could have possibly said or done to make someone ghost us.
-But it’s never about us and is always, always about them.
-One of my favourite books of all time: The Four Agreements by Don Miguel Ruiz delves into this practice and it has gotten me through some real emotional blips on my journey.
-Take note: this doesn’t mean that we spiritual bypass the situation altogether and avoid all responsibility on our part, but it does stop us from moving into self-blame and shame.
+But it’s never about us and is always, ALWAYS about them.
+One of my favourite books of all time: The Four Agreements by Don Miguel Ruiz delves into this practice and it has gotten me through some real emotional blips on this road.
+Take note: this doesn’t mean that we spiritual bypass the situation altogether and avoid all responsibility on our part, but it does stop us from moving into a spiral of self-blame and shame.